 One of the major uses of cloud is for backup.
 Whatever data you have would be lost without backup.
 You would have to backup your data at regular intervals to ensure that there aren’t any glitches.
 However, backup takes up a lot f precious space too.
 When you’re backing up your data after a long time, there’s a lot of it that needs to be covered.
 Similarly, if the amount of data being backed up is huge, it could lead to issues.
 These issues could create problems as far as performance is concerned.
 In the case of hybrid clouds, the data that is backed up recently would be stored locally and would be able to work on the local performance.
 That way, you get to enhance the performance of your cloud and make sure that it works to its fullest capacity.

 When you are working with cloud, it can be difficult to predict how much load you might have to handle.
 If there is a sudden surge in the load, it might be difficult to make up for it with whatever resources you may have since that may not be enough.
 This is one of the major advantages of using hybrid cloud.
 This environment would be able to make provisions for such a sudden spike without having to switch to cloud bursting.
-Since migrating data from one platform to another becomes all the simpler, it would be convenient to simply transfer the data to a public environment which would be able to handle the load efficiently.
+Since migrating cloud data from one platform to another becomes all the simpler, it would be convenient to simply transfer the data to a public environment which would be able to handle the load efficiently.
 That doesn’t put excess pressure on your resources either.

 Both private and public cloud systems have proven their worth over the years.
 Each type of cloud is suitable for a certain workload and can work efficiently within their boundaries.
 But what happens when the boundaries are crossed?
 Data, as you must understand, is unpredictable.
 You can never predict the workload; consequently, to restrict yourself within boundaries would be a wrong move on your part.
 Instead, it is better you go for something that is far more flexible and versatile.
 The hybrid cloud system would be able to switch from a private to public environment and vice versa, depending on the data and the amount of it that has to be processed.
-It is a kind of holistic approach to data processing and provides a one stop solution to everything.
+It's a kind of holistic approach to cloud data warehousing processing and provides a one stop solution to everything.

 These are just four basic, and not to mention key advantages of using a hybrid cloud system.
 The best of both worlds – that is exactly what you get when you use such an environment for accessing and processing your data.